interactivethings/galaxy-of-covers/README.md

 ### Technology

 The visualization is hand crafted with standard web technologies HTML, CSS, JavaScript using open source software including D3, React, Webpack among others.
-Please refer to our [https://github.com/interactivethings/galaxy-of-covers](Github repository) for more details.
+Please refer to our [GitHub repository](https://github.com/interactivethings/galaxy-of-covers) for more details.

 ### Credits